Software as Medical Devices (SaMD) Growing Regulatory Trends and Opportunities for Innovators

 According to the program’s working model, it will present a series of benefits to the SaMD industry.
 See Table 1 for an overview:

-• Good news, SaMD is a growing industry, with the likes of Apple playing in this field, new innovations and pathways are expected to come
+- Good news, SaMD is a growing industry, with the likes of Apple playing in this field, new innovations and expect the coming pathways.

 If you are developing a new software as a medical device, we can help with registrations, classification analysis, and regulatory strategies.